bbauska/CSS-Notes4Pros/README.md

 **Unit Description**

-> \% Define sizes in terms of parent objects or current object dependent
+> &percnt; Define sizes in terms of parent objects or current object dependent
 > on property em Relative to the font-size of the element (2em means 2
 > times the size of the current font) rem Relative to font-size of the
-> root element vw Relative to 1% of the width of the viewport\* vh
+> root element vw Relative to 1% of the width of the viewport&ast; vh
-> Relative to 1% of the height of the viewport\* vmin Relative to 1% of
+> Relative to 1% of the height of the viewport&ast; vmin Relative to 1% of
-> viewport\'s\* smaller dimension vmax Relative to 1% of viewport\'s\*
+> viewport&apos;s&ast; smaller dimension vmax Relative to 1% of viewport&apos;s&ast;
 > larger dimension cm centimeters mm millimeters in inches (1in = 96px =
 > 2.54cm) px pixels (1px = 1/96th of 1in) pt points (1pt = 1/72 of 1in)
 > pc picas (1pc = 12 pt) s seconds (used for animations and transitions)